vdclab/vdclab-wiki/Reverse-Complement.md

 - Converts DNA sequences into a reverse compliment, compliment, or reverse sequence.

 ## Ease of use
-> This tool is very easy to use but suprisingly helpful.
-Input your sequence as either fasta format or just a string of nucleotides and then select which option you want your sequence tranformed into.
+> This tool is very easy to use but surprisingly helpful.
+Input your sequence as either fasta format or just a string of nucleotides and then select which option you want your sequence transformed into.